What multiple orgasms can teach us about our sexual lives

 One of the endlessly appealing profoundly mistaken ideas found in science fiction is that idea that we human beings could take a pill or have a capsule or micro-chip inserted into our brains and then immediately have all kinds of faculties and capacities we previously did not have.
 This idea was prominent in The Matrix films, for example.
 But it certainly didn’t start there.
 I’m going to argue here that this idea is based on a particular kind of mind-body dualism that is ultimately rooted in ideas put forward by Socrates in some of the Platonic dialogues (although the extent to which Plato embraced these ideas is very much questionable).
 And I’m going to conclude that is a profoundly problematic idea that encourages us to think of our lives in ways that leads us to (1) misunderstand and become despondent about our bodies and (2) fail to understand how important… Continue reading

-Sex as a Relational Phenomena and the ā€œMale Gazeā€
+Sex as a Relational Phenomena and the “Male Gaze”

 Central to the understanding of sexuality I’m developing in my book Civilization and Its Contents is that it is fundamentally a relational phenomena.
-What makes our actions sexual is that they are designed to elicit sexual desire on the part of ourselves and our partners.
-Two people are having sex not just because of what they do to each other but because what they do intends to express their own sexual desire and, in doing so, elicit sexual desire in their partners by their recognition of that intention.[1]
-Now this general point about sexuality can be misunderstood if we think of the play of intention in sexual behavior as that which is common in patriarchal societies in which sexual interactions are structured in large part by what I have called ā€œdominator sexualityā€ in which men often express their desires through what has come to be called the ā€œmale gaze.ā€ The… Continue reading
+What makes our actions sexual is just the physical acts we do.
+After all, many of those acts can be sexual or not depending on context.
+A female doctor examining the penis of a male patient is not a sexual act.
+What makes an act sexual is that is designed to elicit sexual desire and arousal on the part of ourselves and our partners.
+Two people are having sex not just because of what they do to each other but because what they do intends to express their own sexual desire and, in doing so, elicit sexual desire and arousal in their partners by their recognition of that intention–as well as by the pleasure one’s partner receives .[1]
+Now this general point about sexuality can be misunderstood… Continue reading

 The modern transformation of asceticism and the origins of the culture war

 Many of us have responded to the new threat to Roe v.
 Wade by reminding people that the aim of the right is not to protect unborn children but to control women.
-However, for some people, accustomed to living in a world in which they expect women to be treated as full participants in our political, social, and cultural lives, Ā that notion is odd.
+However, for some people, accustomed to living in a world in which they expect women to be treated as full participants in our political, social, and cultural lives, that notion is odd.
 They don’t understand that control of women means and why it is so important in right wing thought.
 There are a number of answers but one is that policing abortion is part of the right-wing project of policing sexuality as a whole.
-And policing sexuality, especially female sexuality, is, for the Ā right wing mind, critical to ensuring that men carry out their responsibilities to have and take care of children and hold down a job.
+And policing sexuality, especially female sexuality, is, for the right wing mind, critical to ensuring that men carry out their responsibilities to have and take care of children and hold down a job.
 As is common in political and social life these claims rest… Continue reading

 It had to be us